 So I extend nothing but thanks and respects to Mr. Trump and his administration for this move, and for keeping his word.
-But don’t for a second forget proportion.
+And I very much look forward to hearing his words.
+But don’t for a second forget a sense of proportion.
 That our mutually proclaimed “greatest ally” finally agrees to recognize the right of our state to chose its own capital within that state, a courtesy extended to all other nations on earth, is not so much an incredible kindness but a sign of how weak our political positions are.
 When it comes to Israel, we make everything debatable, from our capital being Jerusalem, to the very existence of the state of Israel and our very own right to exist and defend ourselves.

 This declaration is not shocking, it is shocking that it has taken so long.
 But declaration or no declaration, let us not forget what is what.

 Just like I have often explained that it is not the cursed 1947 UN vote that created Israel, but rather the victory of our heroes in the 1948 War, so it is not the declaration of the USA that makes Jerusalem our capital, but our own hearts and souls, guided by almighty Gd.

 It is reported that a young Senator from Delaware Joe Biden, in 1982 during Senate Foreign Relations committee testimony pounded his fists and threatened Prime Minister Menachem Begin with cutting foreign aid to Israel (he was already a whiny and loud mouth socialist back then).
 The same Menachem Begin who commanded the brave Dov Gruner and to whom Dov addressed his letter cited above.